caleb531/automata/docs/fa/class-dfa.md

 Given two DFAs which accept the languages A and B respectively, creates a DFA which accepts the symmetric difference of A and B.
 Minifies by default.
 Unreachable states are always removed.
+If either input DFA is partial, the result is partial.

 ```python
 minimal_symmetric_difference_dfa = dfa ^ other_dfa